ddanier/nur/README.md

 **Important:** You do **not** need to have `nu` shell installed for `nur` to work. `nur` does include the whole `nu` runtime engine and will run as a standalone command.

+### Alternative installation methods

+* For **MacOS** you can use my unofficial [Homebrew](https://brew.sh/) tap to.
+All necessary steps are documented in the repository: https://github.com/ddanier/nur-homebrew
+* For **Windows** you can just use the provided binaries available in each release version.
+Note the `.msi` package might be the easiest to use: https://github.com/ddanier/nur/releases

 ## Working with `nur`

 As shown above you can use subcommands to `"nur"` to add your tasks.
 This section will give